Best Low-Profile & Compact Graphics Cards (GPU) for your needs [2023 Guide]

 In terms of performance, you’re looking at 2GB of GDDR5 memory and a clock speed of 1518 MHz.
 What’s nice is that this kind of configuration can easily be used for 4K video playback on an external monitor or TV.

 There is a single HDMI and single DisplayPort at the rear, so you could potentially run two monitors if needed.
-The extremely compact fan is near silent, and there is no need for a an external power connector either.
+The extremely compact fan is near silent, and there is no need for an external power connector either.

-The Twin Edge OC comes with 8GB of GDDR6 memory, as well as Nvidia’s Ampere architecture that brings along 2nd generation Ray Tracing cores and 3rd generation Tensor cores.
+The VENTUS 2X OC comes equipped with 12GB of GDDR6X memory, as well as Nvidia’s Ada Lovelace architecture with 3rd-generation Ray Tracing cores and 4th-generation Tensor cores.

 This all results in an excellent performance, not just when gaming, but also when editing and rendering videos, and any kind of 3D design.